 Who doesn't want a re-do when a roll goes sour?
 The good news is that you've got the option to do this!
-As mentioned in Chapter 3: Character Creation, you can spend a Fate Point and either re-roll your attempt or force an ally or opponent to re-roll.
+As mentioned in Chapter 2: How to Play, you can spend a Fate Point and either re-roll your attempt or force an ally or opponent to re-roll.
 See the description for each skill, as some allow a character to retry indefinitely.